oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 For invoking the module remotely, set the module *source* attribute to the policies module folder in this repository, as shown:
 ```
 module "policies" {
-  source = "git@github.com:oracle-quickstart/terraform-oci-cis-landing-zone-iam-modules.git//policies"
+  source = "git@github.com:oracle-quickstart/terraform-oci-cis-landing-zone-iam.git//policies"
   tenancy_ocid = var.tenancy_ocid
   policies_configuration = var.policies_configuration
 }
 ```
 For referring to a specific module version, append *ref=\<version\>* to the *source* attribute value, as in:
 ```
-  source = "git@github.com:oracle-quickstart/terraform-oci-cis-landing-zone-iam-modules.git//policies?ref=v0.1.0"
+  source = "git@github.com:oracle-quickstart/terraform-oci-cis-landing-zone-iam.git//policies?ref=v0.1.0"
 ```
 ## <a name="functioning">Module Functioning</a>

  The module operates in two non-exclusive modes:
- - **Template policies**: At the compartment level (excluding the *root* compartment), policies are driven off freeform tags applied to compartments.
-At the tenancy level (*root* compartment), policies are driven off supplied roles assigned to groups that must be passed to the module.
+ - [**Template policies**](#template-policies): At the compartment level (excluding the Root compartment), policies are driven off freeform tags applied to compartments.
+At the tenancy level (Root compartment), policies are driven off supplied roles assigned to groups that must be passed to the module.
- - **Supplied policies**: a map of policies is supplied to the module.
+ - [**Supplied policies**](#supplied-policies): a map of policies is supplied to the module.

  Regardless the mode, the module checks policy statements against CIS OCI Foundations Benchmark recommendations.
 For example, the module would not allow a statement like *allow group to manage all-resources in tenancy*.

- ### 1) Template Policies
+ ### <a name="template-policies">1) Template Policies</a>

  In this mode, policies are pre-configured, providing an RBAC implementation across a set of pre-defined group roles.

  At the compartment level, freeform tags applied to compartments drive the creation of policies.
 These tags define the set of target compartments, the compartments types and consumer groups.

- Target compartments to which policies are applied can be provided in two ways:
+ Target compartments to which policies are applied must be provided to the module using *supplied_compartments* attribute. *supplied_compartments* is a map of objects, where each object is composed of the following attributes:

- - internal data source: the module select compartments that have the *cislz* freeform tag value matching *cislz_tag_lookup_value* input attribute.
- - *supplied_compartments* attribute: a list of compartments with *name*, *ocid* and *freeform_tags* attributes set.

- - *supplied_compartments* takes precedence over the data source.
-If *supplied_compartments* is not set, the data source is used.
- - As a rule of thumb, use the data source when using the module in stand alone mode.
-Use *supplied_compartments* when this module is part of the same Terraform configuration that manages compartments.

- At the tenancy level, policies are created based on groups roles passed to the module via *groups_with_tenancy_level_roles* attribute.
+ - **name** : the compartment name.
+ - **ocid** : the compartment ocid.
+ - **freeform_tags** : the compartment freeform tags.

  #### 1.1) Compartment Level Policies

+Compartment level policies are only generated if *enable_compartment_level_template_policies* attribute is set to true, which is the default value.

 The module looks up for the following **freeform tags** applied to **compartments**.
-Check [Compartments Module examples](../compartments/examples) for how these tags are applied.
+Check [Compartments Module examples](../compartments/examples) for an example how these tags are applied.

-- cislz
 - cislz-cmp-type
 - cislz-consumer-groups-read
 - cislz-consumer-groups-iam